 A lifelong Cubs fan, Goodman wrote songs for his beloved underdog team.
-"A Dying Cub Fans Last Request" is Goodman's a heartfelt and tongue-in-cheek final goodbye to the Cubs.
+"A Dying Cub Fans Last Request" is Goodman's a heartfelt and tongue-in-cheek final goodbye to the Chicago Cubs.

+Santa Ana Winds and Unfinished Business were released posthumously from his Red Pajamas label, the latter winning a Grammy.
 In 2006, Goodman's daughter Rosanna issued My Old Man: a Tribute to Steve Goodman, featuring various artists performing his classic songs.

-Steve Goodman died too soon, but the wit, humor and heart that he exuded will live on forever in his songs.
+Steve Goodman died too soon, but the wit, humor, and heart that he exuded will live on forever in his songs.